 NOTE: You can change the trace level from 10 to any other value of your choice.
+This setting is applicable for Luna Cloud HSM only if you are facing network latency.

 APPENDIX B: Setting Keystore on Oracle Database

 Setting keystore on Oracle Database 12c